Welcome to the KIT-Faculty of Mechanical Engineering!

 ILIAS is an online learning platform that provides information about the courses, lecture notes or learning materials and offers discussion forums.
 ILIAS is also partly used to register for tutorials and workshops.

-Please note that you can only use both portals once you are registered at KIT and have your student account.
+Please be aware that you can only use both portals once you are registered at KIT and have your student account.

 As an exchange student you have the possibility to participate in a three-week intensive German language course for beginners and advanced students (level A2 - B2).
 We strongly recommend that you take part in this course as it will refresh your language skills and facilitate your start in your studies.

 Please note: these pre-semester courses do not replace the language certificates required for admission to the exchange programme.

 The intensive courses always take place after the orientation week (O-Phase) and start about 3 weeks before the beginning of the semester.
 Information about the exact dates as well as registration information can be found in the letter accompanying the letter of admission, which will be sent to you by the International Students Office.

 The course lasts 3 weeks, includes 4 lessons per day and costs 75 €.
 After successful completion of the exam you will usually receive 4 ECTS, provided you have attended at least 80% of the lessons.

 3.2 German courses